8. Objects

 console.log(words); // ["hello", "rainbow", "cat"]

-// Then, iterate through them to get their values
+// We can iterate through words to access their definitions

 for (let i = 0; i < words.length; i++) {